Created: November 8, 2015.

 Throughout the period examined, the longer name (욱일승천기) managed to keep non-zero values.
 However, the scores were overwhelmingly dominated by ones, and only two small spikes occurred before 2011.
 The shorter name (욱일기) might be a better indicator of interest in the flag: the continued interest in the flag (indicated by uninterrupted non-zeroes) only started in March 2013.
 We have no need to modify the conclusion that South Korea's anti-Rising Sun flag campaigns became active in 2013.

 For the newer burst, newspaper articles point to a football match at the London Olympics on August 10, 2012.
 In these articles, South Korean media criticized uniforms for Japanese gymnasts that featured the rising sun.
 Why was gymnastics related to football?
 It sounds strange to us, but a closer look reveals that what they did was a logical fallacy known as tu quoque or whataboutism.
 By making an accusation against Japan, they attempted to deflect criticism over their own wrongdoing: at the end of the football match, a South Korean player named Park Jong-woo displayed the sign with a slogan of justification for South Korea's occupation of disputed islets.
 That was a clear violation of the statues of both the IOC and FIFA that prohibit political statements by athletes and players.
 It was no wonder that he was banned from the subsequent medal ceremony.
-South Korea's response was uncontrollable fury.
+South Korea's reaction was uncontrollable fury.
 They were unable to resist the temptation to run down Japan, and all they found was the rising-sun motif.

 As for the older burst, it is, again, linked to a football match on January 25, 2011, and once again, the Rising Sun flag was used as a whataboutism excuse (are South Koreans big fans of whataboutism?).
 At that match, South Korean footballer Ki Sung-yueng celebrated his goal by scratching his face in a monkey-like fashion, a racist slur at Japanese people.
-The next day, he posted a Twitter message claiming that he had been annoyed at having seen a Rising Sun Flag in the stadium.
-While he succeeded in drawing sympathy within South Korea, he appeared to have known how lame his excuse was, as he did not repeat it on a formal basis.
+The next day, he posted a Twitter message claiming that he had been annoyed at having seen a Rising Sun flag in the stadium.
+While he succeeded in drawing sympathy within South Korea, he appeared to have been aware of how lame his excuse was, as he did not repeat it on a formal basis.
 It is worth noting that he flip-flopped his remark.
 He later claimed that the celebration was a reference to alleged racist taunting by St Johnstone fans during a Scottish Premier League game.

 In our search for the origin of South Korea's anti-Rising Sun flag campaigns, Ki's racist slur of 2011 was undoubtedly a decisive point in time.
 In response to the flame, South Korean media openly advocated tactics of defaming the Rising Sun flag by equating it with Nazi Germany's Hakenkreuz.
-To my knowledge, this is the first instance of the South Korean discourse we hear these days.
+To my knowledge, this is the first instance of the South Korean narrative we hear these days.

 Lastly, I searched the news archive of JoongAng Ilbo for "war criminal flag" (전범기).
 Unfortunately, it returned many more results than it should have done.
 Its search engine employed simple string matching, and the phrase in question was a substring of "war criminal company" (전범기업).
-If my manual filtering was perfect, its first attested use is of August 16, 2012.
+If my manual filtering is correct, its first attested use is of August 16, 2012.
 In that column, the author Kim Ch'igim urged readers to call the Rising Sun flag a "war criminal flag" (전범기).
 It is not clear whether he coined the phrase by himself, as it was detected by Naver Trend a week earlier.
 Anyway, it is safe to conclude that the new phrase "war criminal flag" (전범기) was coined in August 2012.

 Today, once your use of the rising-sun motif gets noticed by South Koreans, you will be bothered by an endless stream of protests from them.
 Their obsession with what they believe is "correct" history is well known.
 In fact, their restless focus on historical disputes leads to what is known as "Korea fatigue" in U.S. and Japanese diplomacy.
 In this article, I presented one instance for which their claim is not historically founded at all.
 My time-series analysis found that their anti-Rising Sun flag campaigns can only be traced back to 2011 when they abused the flag to deflect criticism over a South Korean footballer's racist slur against Japanese people.